Code-Institute-Submissions/ElisabethCheston-KitespotsSweden/README.md

 Since there is no updated list of all current functional kitespots, I’ve researched old once as well as new once from word of mouth.
 Then I created a new geojson file for all usable kitespots in geojson.io.
 Spots that has been excluded are for reasons like private property, unfunctional launching area, rocky water surface, etc.

 ### User Stories
-*	As a user, I would like to get easy access to all the spots
+*	As a kitesurfer, I would like have easy access to all spots, to know its position on map.
-*	As a user, I want the spots to be usable, so I won’t waist a lot of time going there.
+*	As a kitesurfer, I want to be able to analyze the spots surrounding, to determine if it fits my needs.
-*	As a user, I would like to get information of the kitespots wind direction, to determine its usability for current weather.
+*	As a kitesurfer, I would like to get a comfirmation of the direction the beach is facing, to know if its an option for the weather.
-*	As a user, I want to easily access all the spots for a current wind direction, to know which kitespots are usable at the moment.
-*	As a user, I would like to be able to search for specific spots by name, to easily find it.
+*	As a kitesurfer, I would like to be able to search for specific spots by name, to easily find it.
-*	As a user, I would like to see a bar that shows distance, to determined how far it would be to get there.
+*	As a kitesurfer, I would like to see a scale that shows distance, to the propoortions of the map.
-*	As a user, I would like to be able to zoom in on the spot to see the surrounding, to determine if launching area works for me.
+*	As a kitesurfer, I would like to be able to zoom in more on the spot to see the surrounding, to determine if launching area works for me.
-*	As a user, I would like to see the kitespots on different maps, to plan trip.
+*	As a kitesurfer, I would like to see the kitespots on different maps, to plan trip.
-*	As a user, I would like to know the nearest city, if am not from the area and need to look up commendations.
+*	As a kitesurfer, I would like to know the nearest city, if am not from the area and need to look up commendations.

 ### Wireframes